As a kid, whenever my teacher or my parents used to ask me to draw a random painting, triangles would always be a part of it.

-As the years went by and fortunately I got opportunities to visit mountain areas, the affection for them grew stronger.
-Hailing from plains, the mountains always evoked a sense of magnificence for me, and human’s insignificance in front of them.
+As the years went by and fortunately I got opportunities to visit mountain areas, my affection for them grew stronger.
+Hailing from plains, the mountains always evoked a sense of magnificence for me, and human insignificance in front of them.

 That’s a lot of people.

-The importance of mountains is simply magnificent, from supporting humans & biodiversity to providing freshwater & moderating climate.
-Here is a quick rundown of the majestic mountains and the role they play in our daily lives.
+The importance of mountains in our everyday lives is truly magnificent, from supporting humans & biodiversity to providing freshwater & moderating climate.
+Here is a quick look at the importance of mountains and the role they play in our daily lives.